tkerby/flipperzero-firmware-wPlugins/README.md

 # Jumping Pawns

+*A fast-paced Flipper Zero strategy game of leaps, traps, and outsmarting your opponent.*

+**Jumping Pawns** is a strategy game for the Flipper Zero.
+Play locally against a friend or challenge an AI powered by a minimax algorithm.

 ## Usage
-  The PvP option in the submenu is local play, the PvE option lets you play against a minimax algorithm.
-After choosing PvE, you will select a difficulty and a notifcation level submenu.
-Easy has a depth of 2, Medium has a depth of 3, and Hard has a depth of 4.
-If Easy is selected, the depth increases to 3 once 10 pawns have reached their target rows.
-The notifications options are straightfoward, you choose if / how you want to be notified once the AI has made its move whether that be a blink of the LED, a short buzz of the vibro motor, or both.
+From the main menu:
+- **PvP** – Local two-player mode.
+- **PvE** – Play against the AI.
+After selecting PvE, choose:
+  1. **Difficulty**:
+     - *Easy*: Search depth 2 (increases to 3 once 10 pawns have reached their target rows).
+     - *Medium*: Search depth 3.
+     - *Hard*: Search depth 4.
+  2. **Notifications**: Choose how the Flipper Zero alerts you when the AI moves:
+     - LED blink
+     - Vibration
+     - Both
+     *(Notifications apply only in PvE mode.)*

 ## How to Play
+- The board is fixed at **11×6**.
-  Each player starts with 12 pawns in the rows on their side of the board.
-Your goal is to reach the other side of the board with all of your pawns before your opponent does.
-Each pawn moves only by jumping vertically or horizontally over other groups of pawns.
+- Each player starts with 12 pawns on their side.
+- The objective: Move all your pawns to the opposite side of the board before your opponent does.
+- Pawns move **only by jumping** vertically or horizontally over **one or more consecutive pawns** (yours or your opponent’s).
+- There are no tiebreakers — the first player to get all pawns across wins.